blackvitriol/cog-vision/README.md

 At the moment, this project is a real-time object recognition application.
 It does so by using [Google's TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) and [OpenCV](http://opencv.org/).

-The detected objects are classified using labelled bounding boxes, but a tracker will save the corresponding pixels in a dynamic memory.
+The detected objects are classified using labelled bounding boxes, but a tracker will save the corresponding pixels in a dynamic memory for the 'Perception' and 'Memory' module.

 In the future: